Culture Eats Real Estate (too)

 The knock-on effect of the corporate adoption of coworking is significant, and is currently altering the office leasing industry.
 Most of the coworking story is told through numbers, as the real estate industry is a ‘per sq ft industry.’
 However, without the scale and scope of changing demand- which is in part an expression of the generational values of the sharing economy- it is highly unlikely that asset owners, investors, underwriters, and developers would have let coworking ‘in the door’ as a credible and viable leasing model across the office market landscape.

 The aha! moment in the evolution of the industry occurs when large firms realize that, because of new technologies and anytime/anywhere work, they simply don’t need as much real estate on their books as they once did.
 Modular, flexible leasing accomplishes two things simultaneously.
 First, it can significantly reduce company’s real estate spending.
 Secondly, the kinds of workspaces offered in coworking spaces are more aligned (than their own offices) with the aesthetic and social values of their younger employees.
 This naturally puts pressure on the corporate real estate industry, which sees demand for its traditional product shrinking.
 All parties are now animated.
-The remainder of this article is the story of how that is unfolding, and what the implications are for the relevant stakeholders.

 Space and Capital As Commodities